mroker242/Prosper-Loan/README.md

 # Prosper-Loan

-Dataset with 113,000 records of loans from Prosper.
+Analysis of dataset with 113,000 records of loans from Prosper.